Department of Cognitive Science

 High Performance Computing Facility

-The MACCS High Performance Computing facility (known as Fluffy) is a 28 node (56 CPU) beowulf-style cluster available to MACCS researchers to run computationally intensive models.
+The High Performance Computing facility is an 19 node (37 CPU, 222-core) beowulf cluster available to Cognitive Science researchers to run computationally intensive models.

 Cluster technical details

 The management/login node is a single-CPU, 6-core server running Red Hat Enterprise Linux.
 The compute nodes are powered by dual 6-core Xeon processors with 4GB RAM and 250GB of storage and run CentOS Linux.

 A gigabit ethernet switch is used for the interconnect as well as the management network.

 Professor Bob McMurray,

 "Long-term adaptation to uncertainty in lexical processing by Cochlear ..."

 - Dr Danielle Colenbrander

 - Nick Gibb